 • 2023: Chateau Gallery The Narrative Exhibition, Louisville, KY: “Babylon”

-• 2023: Under the Mask Group Exhibition, Griffin Museum of Photography, Winchester, MA: “Correspond”
+• 2023: Griffin Museum of Photography Under the Mask Group Exhibition, Winchester, MA: “Correspond”

 • 2022: Essick House Solo Exhibition, Sierra Madre, CA: “Wonder, girl!”